 The World Sleep Society sleep board examination is administered in association of the sleep societies of the region where the exam is administered.
 The next sleep board examination will be administered in Vancouver, Canada in conjunction with World Sleep 2019 from September 20-25, 2019.
 Additional locations and dates may be added.
 The exam application deadline is three months prior to the exam.
 For the Prague exam, the deadline is July 6, 2017.

 Eligibility criteria for taking the World Sleep Society sleep board examination are determined jointly between the local societies sponsoring the exam and the World Sleep Society examination committee.
-The World Sleep Society website provides information about expertise level that can be used for guidance.
+The section below provides information about expertise level that can be used for guidance.
 Individuals wishing to sit for the examination must provide their credentials to the local regional committee co-sponsoring the exam in conjunction with the World Sleep Society examination committee.
 These credentials should be presented for review 3-months (or more) prior to the examination date.

 Criteria for Eligibility – Candidates must select one option to be eligible.

 ☐ Completed training of 6 months or longer in a full-time sleep medicine fellowship program at an accredited sleep center.
 (Please submit a copy of fellowship certification.)